ArcticFox8515/LLMTextAdventure/README.md

 ## Image Generation

-MCP Adventure uses ComfyUI for image generation.
+LLM Text Adventure uses ComfyUI for image generation.
 Make sure ComfyUI is running and accessible at the URL specified in your `.env` file (default: `http://127.0.0.1:8190`).
 Make sure the checkpoint from `story-parameters.xml` is present in the model.

 You can edit image generator prompt located in `prompts/image-generator-prompt.json`